open/close all folders

 - Spell My Name with an "S": Despite "Tullece" fitting with the food naming motif, the character has also been referred to as "Turles" and "Taurus", depending on the dub.

 - Super Mode: Although he never became an actual Super Saiyan, he may have, at one point, been the strongest character in the franchise.
 Once he eats the Tree of Might's fruit, he powers up to the point that his muscles bulge even more noticeably than before.
 He becomes so powerful that the only way Goku can beat him is to make a Spirit Bomb.
 His first attempt doesn't work at all.
 He only succeeds in killing him by making the second one out of the remaining uneaten fruit.

-- Take Over The Universe: Turles' main goal is to become the strongest fighter in the universe so that he may one day rule over everything and everyone.
+- Take Over the World: His goal is to become the strongest fighter in the universe so that he may one day rule over everything and everyone.

 - Theme Naming: After lettuce.
 Lost in the adaptation name of Turles.